openjck/apod.js/README.md

 ##### explanation

 The Astronomy Picture of the Day explanation.
-The explanation often contains HTML elements.
+Often contains HTML.

+##### credit

+The credit for the picture or video.
+Often contains HTML.

 ##### pictureURL

+The URL of a high-resolution version of the picture.
+This is usually shown after clicking the thumbnail in the center of the day's landing page.
+Not always available.
+Sometimes, only thumbnails are published.

+##### pictureThumbnailURL

+The URL of the picture's thumbnail.
+This is usually shown in the center of the day's landing page.

+##### videoURL

-The URL of the picture itself.
+The URL of the video that was published, or an empty string.
+(Videos are sometimes published instead of pictures.)

 ### Errors